bek000han/lancsyear1/README.md

 * Digital Systems Architecture
 * Computing Professionalism & Ethics

-The course content and exercises were developed by and courtesy of the School of Computing & Communications at Lancaster University.
+The course content and exercises are courtesy of the School of Computing & Communications at Lancaster University.

 The final grade for Year 1: